DIRECTORY OF MANDATES

 • Work Health Safety Committee College representative

 • Artwork for school representation

 ADAM: Eurythmy Teacher and High School Art Teacher

 Simone Glassford is the Business Manager and oversees the following.

-- School finances, setting and achieving budgets, capital budgets and works, all non-teaching compliance and reporting requirements, all WHS matters, maintenance and improvements, all administration, purchasing and accounts, all employment conditions, fees and fee relief, and PA support to the Principal.
+• School finances, setting and achieving budgets, capital budgets and works, all non-teaching compliance and reporting requirements, all WHS matters, maintenance and improvements, all administration, purchasing and accounts, all employment conditions, all fees and fee relief.

 General Items: email@example.com